beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

 Now---how do we put all that together to write a program that inputs two numbers from the keyboard and prints their sum?

-This is the _Make a Plan_ portion of problem solving.
+This is the _Devising a Plan_ portion of problem solving.
 We're not going to write code to make this happen.
 We're just going to write an outline of the individual steps the program must describe in a language called _pseudocode_ (which is English that looks kinda like code).

 Then when we're satisfied it'll work, we can code it up for realsies.